pnxenopoulos/esta/README.md

 [![Discord](https://img.shields.io/discord/868146581419999232?color=blue&label=Discord&logo=discord)](https://discord.gg/W34XjsSs2H) ![GitHub repo size](https://img.shields.io/github/repo-size/pnxenopoulos/esta) ![GitHub demo count](https://img.shields.io/badge/demos-1558-critical) [![awpy](https://img.shields.io/badge/made%20with-awpy-blueviolet)](https://github.com/pnxenopoulos/awpy) [![CC BY-SA 4.0](https://img.shields.io/badge/license-CC%20BY%20SA-lightgrey)](https://creativecommons.org/licenses/by-sa/4.0/) [![DOI](https://zenodo.org/badge/495219448.svg)](https://zenodo.org/badge/latestdoi/495219448)

-Esports Trajectories and Actions (ESTA) is a large dataset of parsed Counter-Strike: Global Offensive (CSGO) demos which contain rich player action and location information.
+Esports Trajectories and Actions (ESTA) is a large dataset of parsed Counter-Strike: Global Offensive (CSGO) demos which contains rich player action and location information.
 Each parsed demo:

 - is a JSON compressed in `.xz` format, and is roughly 1-3 MB compressed/25-75 MB decompressed
 - contains spatiotemporal data on player actions (damages, kills, grenade throws, bomb plants/defuses, flashes and weapon fires)
 - contains frames ("game snapshots") parsed at 2 Hz, or 2 frames per in-game second
 - is parsed using the [awpy](https://github.com/pnxenopoulos/awpy) parser
 - is from a well-known tournament according to HLTV (all participants are known to the public.
 These are _not_ private demos)

-To see the structure of the JSON, visit the [awpy documentation](https://awpy.readthedocs.io/en/latest/parser_output.html).
-You may also join the awpy [Discord](https://discord.gg/W34XjsSs2H) for more discussion and help with working with CSGO demofiles.
-If you run into issues with the dataset, feel free to ask on the Discord or open an [issue](https://github.com/pnxenopoulos/esta/issues).

 The ESTA dataset is comprised of the "Online" (`data/online/`) and the "LAN" (`data/lan/`) subsets.
 "Online" contains 878 demos from top Online tournaments between January 2021 and May 2022.
 "Lan" contains 680 demos from top LAN tournaments between July 2021 and May 2022.
 The list of matches for each was compiled using [HLTV.org](https://www.hltv.org/).
 Visit HLTV to access a comprehensive list of tournaments and matches, along with their corresponding statistics and demos.